About Moot Court

 There are two phases.
 Once you have ordered your case file and registered your team, you will need to start on the first phase of competition: brief writing.
-The briefs are due via email to csmithoclre.org by April 10th.
 Brief scores account for 40% of your overall score.
-Once you have submitted your brief, all teams compete for the first time at the competition on May 5th at the Ohio Supreme Court in Columbus.
-All teams will compete in the preliminary rounds on May 5th, and advancing teams will compete in Quarterfinals, Semifinals, and the final round on the same day.
+Once you have submitted your brief, all teams compete for the first time at the competition on May 4th at the Ohio Supreme Court in Columbus.
+All teams will compete in the preliminary rounds on May 4th, and advancing teams will compete in Quarterfinals, Semifinals, and the final round on the same day.

 My students and I are struggling with start-up.
 Who can help us?

-We have teacher mentors for all of its programs, including moot court.
+We have teacher mentors for all of our programs, including moot court.
 Teacher mentors have expressed willingness to help other teachers who are new to a program, to answer questions from the teacher perspective or offer advice.
 Click Here to access a list of mentors.
-You can also contact the Moot Court Program Coordinator Caitlyn Smith: csmithoclre.org.
+You can also contact the Moot Court Program Coordinator Cecilia Burford (Cburfordoclre.org).

 How much time should my students and I spend on practice and preparation?

 The short and simple answer is: it varies.
 Some teams are classroom-based and therefore spend class time each week preparing.
 Other teams are extra-curricular and meet one or more times per week, before or after school or on weekends.
 Others may only have time to meet a few times per month.
 There is no right or wrong answer.
 Figure out what works best for you, your fellow advisors (if any), and your students.
 The case is released in December and the competition date is in May, so many teams spend around 5 months preparing.
 Some teams spend time in advance of the case release going over the basics of moot court, such as the appellate court system, how to read a court opinion, constructing legal arguments, etc.

 I don’t have a legal advisor.
 Do I need one?